peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note34>(34)</sup> See also a [**MathWorld article**](http://mathworld.wolfram.com/BallPointPicking.html), which was the inspiration for these two methods, and the _Stack Overflow_ question "How to generate uniform random points in (arbitrary) N-dimension ball?", `questions/54544971`.</small>

 <small><sup id=Note35>(35)</sup> See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.</small>

+<small><sup id=Note36>(36)</sup> The NVIDIA white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)" discusses issues with non-integer numbers in much more detail.</small>

+<small><sup id=Note37>(37)</sup> There are generally two ways to improve the repeatability of the methods given in this section.
+One is to represent real numbers using data types and operations that are accurate within rounding error, such as the arithmetic operations of .NET's `System.Decimal`, a fixed-precision `BigDecimal` in Java or `Decimal` in Python, or a software emulation of IEEE 754 `binary64` or `binary32`.
+Using these data types, though, can reduce performance.
+(Note that C's and C++'s `float` and `double` are not necessarily IEEE 754 numbers.)
+The second way is to avoid doing operations on three or more numbers without grouping (e.g., avoid code like `num1 + num2 + num3` in favor of `(num1 + num2) + num3`), to avoid subtle repeatability problems when the code is run in parallel.</small>

 <a id=Appendix></a>
 ## Appendix